henrikferrara/Crescente/README.md

 * On the folder **Crescente Circuit Designs** you'll find the schematics (PNG image + fzz. file) for Crescente (currently version is v3), which were designed using Fritzing;
 * On the folder **Crescente Imagens** you'll find high quality pictures of Crescente's second (and current) iteration;
+* On the folder **Crescente Updated Patch** you'll find the latest updated version of the Pd patch I'm using on Crescente;
 * On the folder **Crescente Gestos** you'll find high quality pictures portraying some of the gesture vocabulary that can be utilized when playing Crescente;
 * On the folder **Crescente_v1.0alpha** you'll find the first stable version of Crescente's Pd patch.
 This version was utilized for the first recordings of the prototype.
 (Note: Some parts of the code used were originally built by [Johan Eriksson][AUTO] and others by [Bela's team][BELARESOURCE]);
 * On the folder **prototyping testing patches** you'll find a series of Pure Data patches that were utilized on several testing tasks during Crescente's development.
 These are here merely for Archival purposes;